roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

 **

-This matchup is heavily in Manny&'s favor due to the card advantage.
+This matchup is heavily in Manny's favor due to the card advantage.
 He has a not so good draw and I win game one easily.

 I board +4 Nameless Inversion, -2 Grim Harvest and -2 random guys.

-Game two, he attacks third turn with a Treetop Village, I hit it with a nameless inversion and he&'s down a land.
-On my turn I play the Shadowmage Infiltrator and it&'s all uphill from there.
+Game two, he attacks third turn with a Treetop Village, I hit it with a nameless inversion and he's down a land.
+On my turn I play the Shadowmage Infiltrator and it's all uphill from there.

 2-0 win.
 Good start!